metabase/metabase/docs/administration-guide/01-managing-databases.md

 ![Database connection](images/DatabaseConnection.png)

+#### Query Auto-Running Settings

+By default, Metabase will auto-run queries as users use the Summarize and Filter buttons when viewing a table or chart.
+If your users are exploring data that is stored in a slow database, you may want to turn the auto-run off to avoid re-running the query every time your users change an option in the Summarize view.
+Turning this off presents the users with the option to re-run the query when they choose to.

 #### Scanning for field values

 When Metabase first connects to your database, it takes a look at the metadata of the fields in your tables and automatically assigns them a field type.
 Metabase also takes a sample of each table to look for URLs, JSON, encoded strings, etc. If a field is classified wrong, you can always manually edit it from the **Metadata** tab in the Admin Panel.